jalenng/2021-spring-cs160-team-paladins/docs/index.md

 ## 6.2 App Usage

-The iCare application will, by default, collect information on how much time you spend on any applications that your PC will use when linked to your iCare account.
+By default, iCare will collect information on how much time you spend on any applications that your PC will use when linked to your iCare account.
 These application statistics will be used for you to keep track of the amount of time you have spent on these applications over the past 7 days.

 ![App usage graph](screenshots/app_usage.png)